 Women who are regular smokers tend to experience difficulties in bearing children, and it can affect the fertility and sperm count of men.
 Some stillbirths and low birth weights have been attributed to cigarette smoke inhalation.

 According to the Journal of the American Medical Association, smoking a joint a day for up to seven years does not affect the overall function of the lungs.
 In fact, occasional pot smokers who participated in the study found that their lung function actually improved.
 Compared to regular tobacco use which can cause pulmonary damage, marijuana can be seen as a great and viable alternative with significantly less damage being caused to the body.

 Aside from having no adverse side effects, cannabis can aid in the treatment of an array of conditions.
 Numerous studies show that this so-called wonder plant has managed to alleviate the chronic pain of many individuals and further studies show that cannabis can be a potential source of treatment for PTSD and even substance use disorders.
 With its ability to calm and induce a state of calm, users will surely get the peace of mind they deserve.

-More than treating chronic pain, anxiety, and the like, smoking marijuana has also been found to help treat the symptoms of cancer.
+More than using CBD Oil for chronic pain, anxiety, and the like, smoking marijuana has also been found to help treat the symptoms of cancer.
 Rather than cause it, the inhalation of this plant can ease neuropathic pain.
 In many instances, it can even improve the diet and food intake of patients.
 When taken with prescribed medication, it can produce some profound effects on the body.